MGBI/stack-example/README.md

 ## Public and secret environment variables for production-like configuration
 (after Environment variables setup)
 ```
-// Add templates for the public variables
+// Check values for the public variables in `check_compose_variables` function.
-edit env.rancher.tmpl
-// And create secret files in `create_secrets_files` function
+// And create secret files in `create_secrets_files` function.
 edit prod-compose.sh
 ```
 As you can see, prod-compose.sh manages the environment variables:
-* Public environment variables will be saved in `.env.rancher` file.
+* Public environment variables will be read from the current environment.
 * Secret environment variables will be saved in separate files in `secrets` directory.

 ## Containers deployment on Rancher